340 S Lemon Ave Walnut CA 91789

 Allulose can be a part of a healthy diet, but it should not be relied upon as the sole source of sweetness.
 Using a variety of natural sweeteners and consuming them in moderation is key to overall health and wellness.

-Balanced approach to sweeteners
+balanced approach to sweeteners

 By incorporating fresh fruit as a sweetener, you not only benefit from the natural sweetness but also reap the nutritional rewards of vitamins, minerals, and fiber.
 Natural sweeteners provide a more wholesome alternative to highly processed sugars, offering a balanced addition to your diet.